Lattice Properties of Oriented Exchange Graphs and Torsion Classes

 Let $\mathcal{BIC}(Q)$ denote the collection of biclosed subcategories of $\Lambda$-mod ordered by inclusion. \end{definition}

 Part $i)$ in Definition~\ref{bicsub} says that the elements of $\mathcal{BIC}(Q)$ are additively generated subcategories $\mathcal{C}$ of $\Lambda\text{-mod}$.
-Since we are restricting our attention to representation-finite algebras and thus to module categories with finitely many indecomposable objects, there is an obvious self-duality defined on the collection of additively generated subcategories of $\Lambda\text{-mod}$.
-Let $\mathcal{ADD}(Q)$ denote the collection of additively generated subcategories of $\Lambda\text{-mod}$.
-Let $A := \{M(w_i)\}_{i \in [k]}$ be a set of indecomposable $\Lambda$-modules.
+Since we are restricting our attention to representation-finite algebras and thus to module categories with finitely many indecomposable objects, we can define \textbf{complementation} on the collection of additively generated subcategories of $\Lambda\text{-mod}$.
+Let $\mathcal{ADD}(Q)$ denote the collection of additively generated subcategories of $\Lambda\text{-mod}$ and let $A := \{M(w_i)\}_{i \in [k]}$ be any set of indecomposable $\Lambda$-modules.
 We define the \textbf{complementation} of an additively generated subcategory by

 Clearly, $(\mathcal{A}^c)^c = \mathcal{A}.$ It is also clear from the definition of biclosed subcategories of $\Lambda$-mod that complementation restricts to a duality $(-)^c: \mathcal{BIC}(Q) \to \mathcal{BIC}(Q).$